 Researchers have noted differences in the skin of people with atopic dermatitis that may contribute to the symptoms of the disease.
 The outer layer of skin, called the epidermis, is divided into two parts: an inner part containing moist, living cells, and an outer part, known as the horny layer or stratum corneum, containing dry, flattened, dead cells.
 Under normal conditions the stratum corneum acts as a barrier, keeping the rest of the skin from drying out and protecting other layers of skin from damage caused by irritants and infections.
 When this barrier is damaged, irritants act more intensely on the skin.

 The skin of a person with atopic dermatitis loses moisture from the epidermal layer, allowing the skin to become very dry and reducing its protective abilities.
-Thus, when combined with the abnormal skin immune system, the person’s skin is more likely to become infected by bacteria (for example, Staphylococcus and Streptococcus) or viruses, such as those that cause warts and cold sores.
+Thus, when combined with the abnormal skin immune system, the person’s skin is more likely to become infected by bacteria or viruses.

 When atopic dermatitis occurs during infancy and childhood, it affects each child differently in terms of both onset and severity of symptoms.
 In infants, atopic dermatitis typically begins around 6 to 12 weeks of age.
 It may first appear around the cheeks and chin as a patchy facial rash, which can progress to red, scaling, oozing skin.
 The skin may become infected.
 Once the infant becomes more mobile and begins crawling, exposed areas, such as the inner and outer parts of the arms and legs, may also be affected.
 An infant with atopic dermatitis may be restless and irritable because of the itching and discomfort of the disease.